 It may seem like a no-brainer.
 After all, you won't find any restaurant or foodservice venue that doesn't use a commercial broom, sweeper, or squeegee, so why focus on this inevitable investment?
 The quick answer is because the more you know, the better prepared you'll be to make the right purchase.

-Floors are important
+Why clean floors are important

 Floorcare can be a challenging job in any restaurant.
 From cleaning up a quick spill that could cause a trip and fall, to daily scrubbing, floors always need attention.